shiiyan/my-tech-blog/src/data-mapper-pattern-vs-active-record.md

 The data mapper pattern ensures domain objects only contain business rules.
 Any task related to database operations is handed over to the data mapper layer.
 By separating these concerns, developers can make sure that changes in one don't unintentionally impact the other, leading to more modular, flexible, and maintainable applications.

-### the Repository Layer
+### The Repository Layer

 The repository pattern introduces an additional layer upon the data mapper layer.
-The main purpose of the repository layer is to centralize the query construction code, providing a more object-oriented way of communicating with a set of objects.
+The main purpose of the repository layer is to centralize the query construction code, providing a more object-oriented way of communicating with a collection of objects.
 This becomes especially beneficial in scenarios where the queries are complex or there are a large number of domain objects.

 <img width="1568" alt="image" src="https://github.com/shiiyan/my-tech-blog/assets/36617009/02b7292a-ab79-4d55-893d-c231926f0c30">

+Repositories act as domain object collections.
+This makes data operations - like adding, removing, or querying objects - feel like you're simply working with in memory collection-like data structures.
+By pooling all the query construction code into repositories, the codebase remains DRY (Don't Repeat Yourself).
+This centralized approach makes changes to data operation localized, reducing the risk of unintended side effects.

 ## Direct Comparison